esimov/django-projects/README.md

-# Board App
+# Django app

-Django application for learning purposes.
+This is a simple Django application for learning purposes.